'Working Closely With EMA To Approve Covishield': AstraZeneca

 "Working Closely With EMA To Approve Covishield": AstraZeneca

-The European Medical Agency only approved the AstraZeneca doses manufactured in Europe for its Digital Green Pass and not the version that SII is producing
+The European Medicines Agency only approved the AstraZeneca doses manufactured in Europe for its Digital Green Pass and not the version that SII is producing

 An AstraZeneca spokesperson told BOOM that the company is trying for Covishield to be included among the vaccines selected for EU's green pass.
 According to EU's Europa website, a Digital Green Pass or Certificate "will be a proof that a person has been vaccinated against COVID-19, has received a negative test result or has recovered from COVID-19 that can be used across all EU Member States."